All applications for admission should be submitted online directly to the Yale Graduate School Office of Admissions.

 GRE scores are no longer required but may be submitted; for persons whose native language is not English, TOEFL scores are required (unless you obtained your undergraduate degree with at least 3-years in residence at an English-language program).
 The GRE subject test is not required.

 Almost all students in these programs are self-supported, either by personal funds or by outside fellowships.
+Although some students serve as Research Assistants or Teaching Fellows, this is unusual, not guaranteed, and only a small portion of the cost of the program.

 Unlike at some universities, there is no automatic admission into the Ph.D. program for students who complete the terminal M.A./M.S. degrees; a completely new application is required.